theQRL/theqrl.org/content/blog/2021/last-month-at-qrl-january-2021/index.md

 ### EnQlave a Priority

 More resources have shifted to enQlave, which after an initial audit, has been updated to decrease the initial GAS cost (was \~20x of a normal transaction).
-Another audit will be be prudent after further development and optimisations are completed.
+Another audit will be prudent after further development and optimisations are completed.

 Beyond demonstrating that we're serious about digital asset security and opening us up to the entire Ethereum community, enQlave paves the way for EQRT's, which allows QRL to be traded on DEX's like Uniswap for increased liquidity options.